oemof/oemof-thermal/docs/examples.rst

 The Examples can be found `here <https://github.com/oemof/oemof-thermal/tree/master/examples/compression_heatpumps_and_chiller>`_.

+**Absorption Chillers**

+The first example shows the behaviour of the coefficient of performance and heat flows such as the cooling capacity for different cooling water temperatures based on the characteristic equation method.
+The second example underlines the dependence of the temperature of the cooling water on the cooling capacity.

+The Examples can be found `here <https://github.com/oemof/oemof-thermal/tree/master/examples/absorption_heatpumps_and_chiller>`_.

 **Concentrating solar power (CSP)**

 These examples shows the difference between the new approach of the oemof-thermal component and a fix efficiency.